atar-axis/xpadneo/README.md

 This is the DKMS version of my hid-xpadneo driver.
 Take a look in the master branch for further information.

 ## Prerequisites
-To install it, make sure you have installed
+Make sure you have installed the following packages
 * dkms
 * linux-headers
+* build-essential / base-devel

 ## Installation
 * Download the Repository to your local machine